erdibayir/GTU-HW-Projects/README.md

 # GTU-HW-Projects
- Homework and projects I did during the school year
+ Homeworks and projects I did at the university